-Course Number: 2107310 Credit: 0.5

-Prerequisite: Teacher Recommendation and 1.5
+Course Number: 2107310 Credit: 0.5 Prerequisite: Teacher Recommendation and 1.5 behavior, behavior interaction and the progressive development of individuals.
+This course continues to prepare students to understand their own behavior and the behavior of others.

 Credits in Social Science